 While there are age-old debates of investing in stocks vs mutual funds, we'll see how the benefits of investing in a mutual fund are manifold.
 Be it diversified asset class, flexibility and convenience of investing, power of compounded returns, liquidity, professional portfolio mix management etc., mutual funds can help in securing a medium-long term corpus.
-How about the interim, though?
-Surely, short-term benefits are desirable too.
-Well, the beauty of mutual funds lies in their variety.
-Apart from getting exposure to several classes such as equity, debt or commodity, there exists a type of mutual fund that helps you save tax year-on-year.
-Let us examine these a bit more.

 Equity Linked Savings Scheme (ELSS) gives you all the aforementioned benefits of investing in a mutual fund with the added advantage of saving tax each year.
 Here’s a quick look at their prominent features:

 Let us consider some of the other popular tax-saving tools and their respective lock-in periods.

 Clearly, with a 3-year lock-in period, ELSS funds block your money for the shortest time period while giving the same tax benefit of Rs.
 1.5 L per year as the other instruments do (albeit over a longer lock-in time frame).

 Since ELSS is a type of mutual fund, you can invest in it starting as low as Rs.
 500 per month via an SIP.
 This also helps you stay regular with your investment.
 You can also choose to invest as a lump sum amount.
 Moreover, it can be entirely managed online without needing to fill out any paper forms or stand in long queues.

 Mutual funds come with a whole bunch of benefits beyond saving taxes, but it's understandable why tax-saving funds hold the popularity that they do.
-ELSS funds are well suited to new investors and anyone who wishes to save tax while generating wealth for the future.
+ELSS tax saving funds are well suited to new investors and anyone who wishes to save tax while generating wealth for the future.
 However, in the interest of “buyer be aware”, let us also mention the key factors to be taken into account before putting your hard-earned money into these schemes.